 The quality of David Duband’s wines has steadily advanced since he took over his family’s domaine in 1991.
-In 1999 he began the move away from conventional farming and became completely certified organic in 2006.
-In 2005, his friend and business partner, François Feuillet, managed to buy vineyards from Jacky Truchot, which included privileged old-vine parcels in the Grand Crus, Clos de la Roche and Charmes-Chambertin.
-Things have gone David’s way, but he’s not at all become complacent.
+In 1999 he began the move away from conventional farming and achieved organic certification in 2006.
+In 2005, his friend and business partner, François Feuillet, managed to buy vineyards from Jacky Truchot, which included ideal spots with old-vine parcels in the grand crus, Clos de la Roche and Charmes-Chambertin.
+Things have gone David’s way, but he is not one to be complacent.

-To fully appreciate the range of David’s wines today, one must be able to read between the lines.
-I’ve heard it said that with his approach, the wines are not so different from each other, but it is true that the differences from one parcel to the next often exist within the realm of subtlety, not always the obvious—especially in Burgundy, where there are far more similarities in soil and sun exposure than differences between vineyards or appellations.
+To fully appreciate the range of David’s wines over the last decade, one needs to read between the lines—such is the case with most compelling wine.
+I’ve heard it said that his soft and systematic approach leads to wines are not so different from each other.
+However, the differences from one parcel to the next often exist in the realm of subtlety, especially in Burgundy, where there are many more similarities in bedrock, topsoil, and sun exposure than there are differences between vineyards, or appellations.

-While some growers work each terroir differently in the cellar, there are others who craft their range using the same vinification, aging and overall approach for their Bourgogne wines all the way up to their Grand Crus—save a few minor adjustments, like stem quantities, oak, etc.
+While some growers work each terroir differently in the cellar, there are others who craft their range with the same approach throughout vinification and cellar aging for their Bourgogne wines all the way up to their grand crus, save a few minor adjustments like stem quantities, oak, etc.

-This kind of observation and focus on fewer elements of a particular subject is similar to how artists study the ways that lighting and atmospheric conditions can change so much of a composition but not the subject itself.
+This kind of observation and focus on fewer elements of a particular subject is similar to how artists study the ways that light and atmospheric conditions can change so much of a composition but not the subject itself.
 Take Monet’s Waterloo Bridge series of more than forty compositions, and Rouen Cathedral, with more than thirty, both rendered from the same respective vantage points.
-Painters use canvas and paint, Duband uses limestone, clay and Pinot Noir.
-His wines are transparent enough to demonstrate the slightest differences in shade and contour of each terroir to further reveal its uniquely nuanced origin.
+Painters use canvas and paint; David’s medium is limestone, clay, grapes, and oak.
+His wines transparently demonstrate the slightest differences in each terroir’s shade and contour, further revealing each unique nuance of the year and terroir.

 Lay of the Land

-Duband’s vineyards are all located in the Côte d’Or’s northern sub-zone, the Côte de Nuits—almost exclusively Pinot Noir country.
-He maintains a stellar collection of entry-level wines, village wines from all the major communes from Gevrey-Chambertin to Nuits-Saint-Georges, and 1er Crus in Chambolle-Musigny, Morey-Saint-Denis and Nuits-Saint-Georges.
-For Grand Crus, he’s got six, with the famed Chambertin the flagship—not bad.Read more
+Duband’s vineyards are all located in or just west of the Côte d’Or’s northern sub-zone, the Côte de Nuits—almost exclusively Pinot Noir country.
+He maintains a stellar collection of entry-level wines, village wines from all the major communes from Gevrey-Chambertin to Nuits-Saint-Georges, and premier crus in Chambolle-Musigny, Morey-Saint-Denis and Nuits-Saint-Georges.
+For grand crus, there are six.

 David Duband - 2013 Clos de Vougeot